fahadhassan1213/ToDo-Tasks-app/README.md

 # ToDo-Tasks-app

-## Help you to add your daily task to make you focus on your daily routines
+## Help you to make a list of  your daily task to make you focus on your daily routines
 -------------------------------------------------
 __First Section (adding,delete and search of Tasks)__